simonesilvestroni/ssil-website/_posts/2022-03-30-content-security-policy.md

 ## The code

-Here is my security policy, which grants an [`A+` on benchmarks](https://securityheaders.com/?q=minutestomidnight.co.uk&followRedirects=on).
-As you can see, i don't allow CSS and Javascript, either external or inline, from external sources.
+Here is my security policy, which grants an [`A+` on benchmarks](https://securityheaders.com/?q=simonesilvestroni.com&followRedirects=on).
+As you can see, I don't allow CSS and Javascript, either external or inline, from external sources.
 I'm also blocking the website, through `x-frame-options`, from being embedded in an `iframe`.

 ```toml
 [[headers]]